of the Environment (Geog 178)

 of the semester.

-of all, let me say that I hate rules.
-However, I have come to find, based
+let me say that I hate rules.
+However, I have come to find, based on past

-# 1 (and the most important, related to all others).
-Respect me
+the most important, related to all others).
+Respect me like you

-like you expect me to respect you.
+expect me to respect you.
 Here is how this works.
-I am
+I am not out to

-not out to get you - I am here to teach.
-I do not sit around thinking of
+get you - I am here to teach.
+I do not sit around thinking of how best to

-how best to make your life miserable.
-In fact, I sit around thinking, ‘how
+make your life miserable.
+In fact, I sit around thinking, ‘how best can I

-best can I prepare you for the real world while providing you with ample
+prepare you for the real world while providing you with ample education’.

-education’.
 I expect you to think along the same lines.
-The
+The following rules

 it for everyone’ rule: This rule is really just a rewording of